Bizilizi/DDGR/README.md

 ```
 python generate_imagenet.py
 python generate_imagenet_class.py
+python run_imgnet1000.py
 ```
 **<font size=5>CORe50</font>**

+You can directly run the experiments on CORe50 by the following command:
+```
+python run_core50.py
+```
 The dataset will be downloaded automatically.
 You can also download "core50_imgs.npz", "labels.pkl","LUP.pkl" and "paths.pkl" manually into "/src/data/datasets/core/core50CIREP".
-# Usage Example
-```
-python run_cifar100.py
-```
+And then run the above command.
 # Code Overview
 The file structure of directory is as follows:
 ```
 .
-├── py-DDGR1.0                            # The main code directory
+├── py-DDGR                               # The main code directory
 │   ├── src
 │   │  ├── data                           # The directory contains the dataset.
 │   │  ├── framework                      # The directory contains the framework of continual learning.